Sak1304/Task-Manager/README.md

 Next.js: For server-side rendering and optimized performance.
 TypeScript: For type safety and improved developer experience.
 CSS: For styling the application.

-Live Demo
+# Live Demo
-You can view the live version of the app at: Task Management App Demo
+You can view the live version of the app at: [Task Management App Demo](https://task-manager-nu-pink.vercel.app/)

 # Learn More
 To learn more about Next.js and its features, explore the following resources:

 Next.js Documentation - Comprehensive guide on Next.js features and API.
 Learn Next.js - An interactive tutorial for learning Next.js.
-You can also check out the Next.js GitHub repository for additional insights and community contributions.
+Check out the Next.js GitHub repository for additional insights and community contributions.

-# Deploy on Vercel
+Deploy on Vercel
 For easy deployment, use the Vercel Platform created by the developers of Next.js.
 Refer to the Next.js deployment documentation for detailed instructions.

 # License
 This project is licensed under the MIT License.
 Feel free to use and modify it according to your needs.